-This section introduces the tool you will use during the tutorial: RAP3.
+This section introduces the tool you will use during the course: RAP3.
 This tool stores Ampersand-scripts in which you can specify, analyze and build information systems.
-It runs in the cloud, so all you need is a browser and click here to start using it.
+It runs in the cloud, so all you need is a browser and to click here to start using it.

 RAP3 is under development.
-You can expect to find children's diseases in the software.
+You can expect to find teething problems (kinderziektes) in the software.
 Please notify us by making an issue in our issue registration system.
-In this way you can help improve Ampersand's tooling, for which the Ampersand-team is very grateful.
+This way you can help improve Ampersand's tooling, for which the Ampersand-team is very grateful.

 Making your first Ampersand script

 When you click on the blue plus-sign on the top-right side in the menu bar in your screen, you can make a new script.
 Clicking this opens an editor screen in which you can type your very first Ampersand script.